tspm-io/tspm/README.md

 This is a bit problematic because:

-* grammar repositories typically contain items like documentation, queries, and tests that are unnecessary in packages but are good for the grammars themselves
+* grammar repositories typically contain items like documentation, queries, screenshots, tests, etc. that are unnecessary in packages but are good for the grammars themselves
-* grammar authors do not usually have any reason to update tree-sitter versions
+* grammar authors do not usually have any reason to update tree-sitter versions, which means generated parser files may fall behind when breaking ABI changes happen in tree-sitter
-* TODO: ABI (might become a sub-bullet of above)

-TSPM focuses on the packaging aspect, reducing the operational burden of a grammar maintainer.
-If TSPM becomes widely adopted by tree-sitter consumers, there may no longer be a need to commit generated files in grammar repositories.
+TSPM focuses on the packaging aspect, reducing the operational burden of maintaining a grammar.
+If TSPM becomes widely adopted by tree-sitter consumers, there may no longer be a need to commit generated files in grammar repositories at all.

 ### Scope

 TSPM's current focus is to optimize grammar packaging for [Helix][helix].
 A minimal goal for TSPM is to act as a package registry for grammars' `src/` directories.
-Hosting compiled parser artifacts (`.so` and `.dll` files) is probably also within scope.
+Hosting compiled parser artifacts (`.so` and `.dll` files) is probably also within scope, but brings its own challenges (particularly around sourcing compute for less popular architectures).
 Packaging for queries alongside their grammars is also desired, but there are no concrete implementation plans at the moment.
-Depending on how TSPM is intended on being used by tree-sitter consumers, a CLI client for the registry (probably called `tspm`) may be in scope.
+Depending on how TSPM is intended on being used by tree-sitter consumers, a CLI client for the registry (probably called `tspm`) which downloads, compiles, and cleans grammars may be in scope.

 Some goals are out of scope for now:

 * semantic versioning of grammars
-    * grammars tend to make breaking changes very often, so this is actually probably a bad idea
+    * grammars tend to make breaking changes very often, so this is actually probably not a good idea
 * security guarantees
     * this would certainly be nice to have, but ultimately it is difficult to ensure any grammar does not execute arbitrary code - grammars could hide such things in external scanner implementations, and manual review is currently the only tool to protect against such abuses
+    * the "Native Library, WASM parsers" part of [tree-sitter#930][ts-930] could address this
 * package download counts
     * I'd be open to this if TSPM becomes well adopted and it's not too expensive to track